peterparalikas-rgb/payments-refund/README.md

 ## 0.6
 Verified functionality and return to repo.
 Rereviewed documentaiton to ensure no missed steps.
 ## 0.8
 Additional notes on universal vs specific setup added for multiple scenarios.
+Included updates around customer specific steps where needed.

 # Issues Encountered
 - Experienced multiple issues attempting to update Postman account.
 Failure due to Org level restrictions.
 Adapted and used a separate account and utilized Enterprise Trial to complete process.